Change Resilience at Work- How to Help Employees Better Handle Change

 What Employees Report Being Most Afraid of During Times of Change

+Change-induced threats typically come from a fear of losing things like control, turf, authority, knowledge, relationships, certainty, resources, power, competence, and routines — a pretty powerful list.
 It seems reasonable that the status quo would seem more comfortable than a changed and unknown future.
 But change is inevitable and the rate and pace of change continues to grow.
 And the better we, and our teams, handle organizational change, the more effective we can be at staying ahead of the competition and creating a healthy and aligned corporate culture.

 How to Create More Change Resilience at Your Organization

-1. Have Support
+1. Build Strong Support Networks

-4. Re-Frame and Forgive Past Hurts
+4. Reframe Setbacks and Forgive Past Hurts

 The Bottom Line